redcountryroad/OSCP-shortsheet/ActiveDirectory.md

 Kerberoasting requires a valid domain account.
 Three step process:
 - Find SPN tied to user accounts through LDAP (service accounts)
-- Request a TGS for each SPN
+- Request a TGS for a specific SPN
 - Crack the TGS offline to recover the service account's password
 </aside>